diegopdomingos/nanodegree/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would improves the training.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]